Team-Inventrix/EcoThaili-Main-Website-React-File/README.md

        (Use this if your are regular contributor)

        ```
-       git push
+       git push origin <name_of_current_working_branch>
        ```
       After you do this you need to see something like this <br>
       <br>
      ![Terminal in windows ](https://www.c-sharpcorner.com/article/learn-git-clone-commit-sync-and-push-changes-using-visual-studio-code/Images/36.png)
      <br>
-     If you got an error then search that error on what the error is saying and go discuss with other developer.
+     If you got an error then search that error on what the error is saying and go discuss with other developer in [Discussion](https://github.com/orgs/Team-Inventrix/discussions/categories/q-a)

-     - (Pull request banau bhanera)
+### Boom Ya 🚀, Its time to raise PR

+> [!IMPORTANT]
+> PR must be from branch where you have pushed your changes, to the base branch of our repository ie, main branch.

 ## Additional Notes
 - Make sure to consult the project's documentation or README for any specific instructions or requirements.